 GOOD DESIGN GETS PEOPLE INVESTED

-Lisa also points out that this online report was incredibly cost-effective, since you avoid printing and shipping costs: not to mention the waste-reduction in doing away with unused extra print copies.
-The feedback they received was full of praise, “like ‘beautiful’, ‘awesome’, and…‘dope’.”
+Lisa also points out that this online report was incredibly cost-effective because they avoided printing and shipping costs, not to mention the waste-reduction in doing away with unused extra print copies.
+The feedback they received was full of praise, “like ‘beautiful’, ‘awesome’, and …‘dope’.”

 A WELL-DESIGNED SPACE ENHANCES THE LEARNING EXPERIENCE